 Publications

 Dr. Chundawat’s complete list of publications is available here and at .
-Current h-index is 37, i10-index is 62, and total citations are 7470 (updated 2022/09).
+Current h-index is 41, i10-index is 73, and total citations are 8917 (updated 2024/12).
 Corresponding author/s highlighted by an asterisk (*).
-Full manuscripts are available on the publisher’s website, RUcore, and some older papers are also posted on Dr. Chundawat’s personal ResearchGate account.
+Peer-reviewed papers are available on the publisher’s website, RUcore, and some older papers are also posted on Dr. Chundawat’s personal ResearchGate account.
+Original preprints are available on the bioRxiv and chemRxiv websites.
+Patents are available on Google Patents website.

 -